 Anyone for coffee?
 The first meal of the day sets us up for a great walk.
 We love making a beautiful cup of coffee first thing in the morning, which we gently plunge for your pleasure.

+Tea drinkers find that our dozen or so tea varieties offer a cup to delight.
 A great breakfast sets us up for a big day on the trail.
 You can look forward to a range of cereals, fresh fruit, yoghurt, toast, porridge and juice.

 A great trek starts with having great guides and we think ours are the best in the business.
 Along with their professional qualifications and our own in-depth training, Trek Tours Australia guides all have that something special, that thing you can’t learn from a book or in a classroom – passion.